Regulation Explained by an OT

 Free sensory diet cards!
 Welcome to GriffinOT's sensory diet card and movement break page.
 Here you can download our cards for free to use at home or school.
 These cards are designed to [...]

-Understanding sensory processing Sensory Processing Disorder (SPD) is a term that describes the challenges children (and adults) have when their brains are not interpreting the sensory messages they receive from their body effectively. [...]
+Understanding sensory processing or integration Sensory processing differences describe the experiences children (and adults) have when their brains interpret the sensory messages received from their body and the environment differently to others.
+They [...]

 Embedding sensory strategies into classroom Occupational therapists often recommend sensory strategies, or sensory supports, to help to support children who experience sensory differences.
-This includes children with autism.
-We explore what sensory processing [...]
+This includes autistic children.
+I have already explored what sensory [...]

-Dyspraxia - Let's explore how to help A common question that arises within sensory OT is how to help children with dyspraxia.
-Dyspraxia is a term used to describe the difficulty children and [...]
+Dyspraxia - Let's explore how to help A question Kim is commonly asked is how to help children with dyspraxia.
+Dyspraxia is a term used to describe the difficulty children and adults have [...]

-Let's explore sensory regulation Sensory regulation, self-regulation and emotional regulation are terms often used by therapists.
-They relate to the child's ability to increase and decrease their alertness, or arousal, to match the [...]
+Let's explore sensory regulation Sensory regulation, self-regulation and emotional regulation are terms used by therapists when talking about children.
+These terms relate to the child's ability to increase and decrease their alertness, or [...]

 What's the benefit of weighted blankets?
 Weighted blankets and other products come in all different shapes and sizes.
 Vests, lap pads, shoulder pads, blankets and animal shapes are all readily available for purchase. [...]